examplist/webpack/loader/style-loader.md

+## !
+Caution

+You need to know 'css-loader' first.

 ## Use

-These will process CSS files.
+This makes css codes imported by 'css-loader' be applied to DOM.

+!
+These will not make a new CSS file.
+The contents will be in the JS file.

 ## Installation

-Please install 'style-loader' and 'css-loader' as dev dependencies
+Please install 'style-loader' as a dev dependency.

+! 'css-loader' should be installed as well.

 ## Example